caseydara/journal/DOCUMENTATION.md

 # 📝 AI Journaling Assistant – Design Documentation

 ## 1. Overview
 The AI Journaling App is a **React Native mobile application** that guides users through daily reflective prompts using a personal assistant.
 The assistant builds continuity across entries, referencing past reflections to encourage deeper insights.
-It also tracks **mood trends, daily takeaways, and journaling streaks**.
+It also tracks **mood trends and daily takeaways**.

 ---